HEAVY PETTY:

 Rachel Star Gillis – Lead Vocals, Backing Harmonies, Percussions

 As a child, Rachel loved singing along with the radio, only she would sing it in her ‘different way.’
 She loved the way it sounded and felt.
 When she was 5 years old, her mom, a professional singer, overheard Rachel singing in her ‘different way’ and said, “Honey!
 You’re harmonizing!”
-Rachel enjoyed singing in her ‘different way’ at home and at church, but had no desire to do it professionally—”That’s my mom’s thing thing”—until she sang harmony and some lead in The Unflushables at a sewer district work event.
+Rachel enjoyed singing in her ‘different way’ at home and at church, but had no desire to do it professionally—”That’s my mom’s thing”—until she sang harmony and some lead in The Unflushables at a sewer district work event.
 Afterward a friend commented to Rachel that she seemed like a natural and should join a band.
 Rachel realized that singing harmony did bring her joy.
 She reached out to the local music community and has been singing in bands ever since.